Markusjsommer/TD2/notes.md

 [x] implement the tsv file gene map thing
 [x] report both 5' partial and complete ORF if they both exist [x] consider complete ORFs only by default
+[] if orf below 100aa, can still consider if above 75% original transcript length. hard limit at 25aa

 # Links